-You will need to meet debt-to-income ratio guidelines in order to get approved for a second mortgage.
-If you currently have a mortgage on your primary residence this means you will have to have enough income to cover both mortgage payments without having a debt-to-income ratio above 41%.
+You will need to meet debt-to-income ratio guidelines to get approved for a second mortgage.
+If you currently have a mortgage on your primary residence, this means you will have to have enough income to cover both mortgage payments without having a debt-to-income ratio above 41%.

-To calculate your debt-to-income ratio (DTI ratio) you will take your total monthly debt payments, such as your credit card payments, student and personal loans, your current mortgage and your estimated mortgage payment on your second home and divide it by your monthly pre-tax income.
-You will not be able to use projected rental income.
+To calculate your debt-to-income ratio (DTI ratio), you will take your total monthly debt payments, such as your credit card payments, student and personal loans, your current mortgage, and your estimated mortgage payment on your second home divide it by your monthly pre-tax income.
+You will not be able to use the projected rental income.

 5. You Need to Have at Least a 620 Credit Score

 Conventional loans require a FICO score of at least 620.
-Of course the higher your credit score the better interest rate you’ll receive.
-Before applying for a second mortgage you should make sure your credit rating is as high as it can be.
+Of course, the higher your credit score, the better interest rate you’ll receive.
+Before applying for a second mortgage, you should make sure your credit rating is as high as possible.

 Don’t close any accounts – Closing old accounts for any reason can actually drop your credit score.
 The average age of your open accounts makes up 15% of your credit rating.

-Don’t open new accounts – If you know you’ll be attempting to get a home loan in the near future its a good idea to hold off on opening any new credit or loan accounts.
+Don’t open new accounts – If you know you’ll be attempting to get a home loan soon, it’s a good idea to hold off on opening any new credit or loan accounts.
 New accounts drop your credit score initially because credit inquiries and new accounts make up 10% of your score each.

 6. A Real Estate Agent is Still Needed

 Some people falsely believe they can save money on an investment property by not using a real estate agent.
-This couldn’t be father from the truth.
-In fact, the buyer doesn’t pay for a buyers agent, the seller does.
+This couldn’t be farther from the truth.
+In fact, the buyer doesn’t pay for a buyers agent; the seller does.

 Buying a Second Home as an Investment

-If you’re considering buying a second home to rent out, or move to and rent your old home.
+Suppose you’re considering buying a second home to rent out or move to and rent your old home.
 There are some great benefits.
-For one you can sell your investment home and use the proceeds to buy another rental property without paying a capital gains tax.
+For one, you can sell your investment home and use the proceeds to buy another rental property without paying a capital gains tax.

 Buying a Second Home that will be a Vacation Property

 Maybe the reason you’re buying a second home is because of harsh summers or winters in your state.
-A vacation home or home that you live in part-time, for the summer or winter doesn’t change your options for a mortgage.
+A vacation home or home that you live in part-time wouldn’t change your options for a mortgage for the summer or winter.

-Any type of Government loan like an FHA or VA loan won’t be available to you.
-You’ll have to get a conventional mortgage in order to purchase a second home.
+Any type of Government loans like an FHA or VA loan won’t be available to you.
+You’ll have to get a conventional mortgage to purchase a second home.

-There are some disadvantages of having two homes such as paying property tax on two properties.
-Also your cash flow will be reduced as you’re paying two mortgage loans.
-However, if you can afford it theres a big payoff in the end when you own both homes outright.
+There are some disadvantages to having two homes, such as paying property tax on two properties.
+Also, your cash flow will be reduced as you’re paying two mortgage loans; however, if you can afford it, they’re a big payoff in the end when you own both homes outright.

 Thinking about buying a second home?